AaltoSciComp/scicomp-docs/rse/how-we-work.rst

 once we start, since otherwise we may move on and requeue your project.

+If we schedule a project but lose contact with you (no responses to our messages), we'll assume you are busy with other things and may re-add the project to the queue, and we'll need to find a new time in the schedule.
+Please let us know if you don't have time, we understand the busyness of research.

 A project doesn't have to be done "all at once" but can be interleaved with your own work schedule.